kentcdodds/kcd-learning-clubs-ideas/README.md

    following the format of the others
 3. Click "Propose file change" to make a pull request

+## FAQ:

+### What constitutes "curriculum?"

+Anything that a group of people could go through together (whether synchronously, asynchronously, or a mix of the two).
+Including things like:

+- Online courses
+- Books
+- Tutorials
+- Podcasts
+- Workshop material

+What's important is that it's something that you can actually create a schedule for and have some "learning activities" you can participate in together or discuss.

 ## Curriculum and Templates

 <!--